 Birth injuries can turn what was supposed to be the happiest day of a family’s life into a long-term struggle.
-Injuries to the baby, mother, or both can lead to extraordinary pain and suffering, and medical expenses in both the present and future.
-This is especially unfair to a family if the birth injury was caused by the negligence of a medical professional, rather than natural causes.
+Injuries to the baby, mother, or both can lead to extraordinary pain and suffering, as well as medical expenses in both the present and future.
+This is especially unfair to a family if the birth injury was caused by the negligence of a medical professional rather than natural causes.

-Our New York attorneys have a complete understanding of obstetrics, and strong relationships with expert medical witnesses that can help provide us with a thorough, accurate investigation of your claim.
+Our New York attorneys have a complete understanding of obstetrics and strong relationships with expert medical witnesses, providing us with a thorough, accurate investigation of your claim.
 Together, we will work to prove you are owed compensation for the injuries caused during childbirth.

 Through both litigation and settlement negotiations, our birth injury lawyers have a successful history of recovering compensation on behalf of infants and mothers who were injured at birth.
 If you or a loved one has dealt with a birth injury, fill out our free, no-obligation case evaluation form to learn more about what your options could be.